Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Which Traders Supply the Response?

+The analysis uses 5-minute event time from thirty minutes before through thirty minutes after each shock. \emph{Trad Vol High} equals one when the trader's volume during the preceding month is above the median among traders active in that month.
+Because prior-month frequency has a mass point at one trade, \emph{Trad Freq High} equals one when the trader traded more than once during that month.
+Both characteristics are therefore predetermined at the shock.

+In addition to prior activity, realized portfolio exposure captures how the same event affects traders holding different candidate positions.
+Let $h_{iT}$, $h_{iB}$, and $h_{iH}$ denote trader $i$'s net positions, YES tokens minus NO tokens, in the Trump, Biden, and Harris markets, fixed before the event window.
+We revalue these positions at the common candidate YES price changes over the first thirty post-event minutes:

+Here $\Delta p^{e}_{T}$, $\Delta p^{e}_{B}$, and $\Delta p^{e}_{H}$ are the changes in the Trump, Biden, and Harris YES prices over the first thirty minutes of event $e$.
+The resulting $MtM_{ie}$ is the dollar paper gain or loss on trader $i$'s fixed portfolio under the event's realized price vector. \emph{MtM Loss} equals one when the revaluation is below $-1$ USDC, and \emph{MtM Gain} equals one when it is above $1$ USDC. \autoref{table_trader_characteristics} defines the full set of variables, and \autoref{table_summary_trader_characteristics} reports their sample shares.
+We use these realized-exposure indicators to sort traders, so the coefficients describe correlations between portfolio exposure and event-time activity.

-We first examine how trader characteristics relate to trading activity around the three events.
-We pool the three events and estimate stacked panel regressions with trader-by-event and relative-event-time fixed effects:
+The variables enter stacked panel regressions with trader-by-event and relative-event-time fixed effects:

-where $y_{iet}$ is trader $i$'s trading outcome in event $e$ at relative event time $t$.
+where $y_{iet}$ is the inverse hyperbolic sine of trader $i$'s trading volume or frequency in event $e$ and 5-minute bin $t$.
 The same trader therefore contributes a different panel unit in different events.
-In the main-text specifications, $y_{iet}$ is either $\operatorname{asinh}(\text{trading volume}_{iet})$ or $\operatorname{asinh}(\text{trading frequency}_{iet})$. $\text{Post Event}_t$ is an indicator equal to 1 after the event time, and $\bm{X_{ie}}$ is the vector of pre-event trader characteristics defined in \autoref{table_trader_characteristics}.
-Entity effects are trader-by-event fixed effects, time effects are relative-event-time fixed effects, and we report standard errors clustered at the trader-event level.

-The pooled panel results in \autoref{tab_panel_volume_5min} and \autoref{tab_panel_freq_5min} show two clear facts.
-First, post-event order flow is concentrated among traders who were already trading actively before the shock.
-Second, portfolio exposure matters independently of that baseline activity.
-The results show that traders who were positioned against Trump are especially likely to come back to the market when news arrives.
-This is exactly what one would expect if event-time flow partly reflects active risk management of exposed positions.

-One concern with trading frequency is that a single order may be split into multiple trades, potentially inflating measured frequency.
-To address this concern, we report a participation specification in \autoref{appendix_robust_check}.
-In that setting, the dependent variable equals 1 if the trader trades in a given 5-minute bin.
-The corresponding pre-event activity characteristic, \emph{Trad Int Multi}, equals 1 if the trader traded in multiple 5-minute intervals during the pre-event measurement window. \autoref{tab_panel_intensity_5min} reports similar patterns.
+The vector $\bm{X}_{ie}$ contains the characteristics in \autoref{table_trader_characteristics}, and $\text{Post Event}_t$ equals one in bins at and after the event.
+The trader-by-event effects $\alpha_{ie}$ absorb each trader-event's average activity, and the relative-time effects $\gamma_t$ absorb the common event-time profile.
+Standard errors are clustered by trader-event. \autoref{tab_panel_volume_5min} and \autoref{tab_panel_freq_5min} report the volume and frequency estimates.